termehs/multigraphr/README.md

 #> [1] 2 3 7
 ```

-so that number of edges in the multigraph is 6.
+so that number of edges in the multigraph is half the sum of the degree
+sequence which is equal to 6.

 The RSM model given observed degree sequence shows there are 7 possible
 multigraphs given this fixed degree sequence, as represented by their